mustkhan/Intro-To-Self-Driving-Cars-Nanodegree/README.md

 <p align="center"><img src="Images/Trajectory.png" width="600"></p>

 * Finally, in the **Computer Vision And Machine Learning** section of the course, I learnt how a computer sees an image and how we can use machine learning to teach a computer to identify images programmatically.
-The final **Traffic Light Classifier** project tested my understanding and skill of these concepts by tasking with me to programatically classify whether a traffic light is red, yellow or green with an incredibly high accuracy of 95-100% (as a driver's life is dependent on such a classification) using computer vision and machine learning.
+The final **Traffic Light Classifier** project tested my understanding and skill of these concepts by tasking me to programatically classify whether a traffic light is red, yellow or green with an incredibly high accuracy of 95-100% (as a driver's life is dependent on such a classification) using computer vision and machine learning.

 <p align="center"><img src="Images/Traffic.png" width="400"></p>